-2.9.6 Cabinet are recommended to propose to Council that these business rates reliefs are applied for 2022/23 in line with Government guidance.
+2.9.6 Cabinet recommended to Council that these business rates reliefs are applied for 2022/23 in line with Government guidance.
 In addition, should Government introduce other rates reliefs, the reliefs will be applied in line with Government guidance.